TobiasPankner/Letterboxd-to-IMDb/README.md

 - [Getting the IMDb cookie](#getting-the-imdb-cookie)
 - [Command line options](#command-line-options)

 Python script to import your Letterboxd movies into IMDb.

+How it works:
+The script first "visits" all the Letterboxd links in your zip file and gets the corresponding IMDb page.
+This way, it can be ensured the correct movie is rated.
+After that, your cookie is used to authenticate a request to the internal IMDb GraphQL rating API.

 ## Prerequisites